-Even though we now live in an age where smartphones and tablets are the new norm, direct mail is still big business in more ways than one.
-Direct mail is still one of the best, most effective and most valuable ways for businesses to reach out to their target audiences – especially when local campaigns are employed.
-The key to success, however, involves launching the RIGHT campaign.
-What follows are the core components that, when properly handled, will work together to form a truly powerful marketing campaign for local companies.
+Even though we now live in an age where smartphones and tablets are the new norms, direct mail is still big business in more ways than one.
+Direct mail is still one of the most effective and valuable marketing channels for businesses to reach their target audiences – especially when local campaigns are employed.
+The key to success, however, involves launching the right local direct mail campaign.
+What follows are the core components that, when properly handled, will work together to form a compelling marketing campaign for local companies.

-The major advantage that local businesses have over their bigger, national counterparts is exactly that – they’re local.
-Dealing with a national business on the part of the consumer can potentially be difficult.
-If that business doesn’t have a physical location within driving distance, an order likely involves multiple phone calls, e-commerce channels and more.
-Local businesses, on the other hand, are often just a short car ride away, which is something you can never let your prospects forget.
+The significant advantage that local businesses have over their bigger, national counterparts is precisely that – they’re local.
+Dealing with a national company on the part of the consumer can be difficult.
+If that business doesn’t have a physical location within driving distance, an order likely involves multiple phone calls, online channels, and emails.
+Local companies, on the other hand, are often just a short car ride away, which is something you should never let your prospects forget.

-ALWAYS make sure to include all of your business’ contact information – preferably multiple times – in the body of all your direct mail materials.
-Include your exact address, any identifying landmarks you may be near, your telephone number, email addresses, business hours, etc. Don’t take for granted the fact that you’re local – people have to know how easy it is to call you.
+Always include your business’ contact information – preferably multiple times – in your direct mail materials.
+Include your exact address and a map of your location, as well as any identifying landmarks you may be near.
+Include your contact information such as your telephone number, email address, website address, and any relevant QR codes to places such as your social media profiles.
+Don’t forget to include your business hours, and any other pertinent information.
+Don’t take for granted that you’re local – people have to know how easy it is to call you.
 If your business operates in a large metropolitan area, also consider including directions from various points in the city to help make it easier than ever to find you.

 Include a Business Card

-Speaking of including contact information, always include a business card in the envelope with your other materials.
-Business cards are inherently personal – nine times out of ten, a person likely received one due to a face-to-face interaction.
-Though the business card will likely have the same contact information on it that your larger materials do, this is just one subtle way to reinforce the idea that you’re a local business.
-It’s an important parallel to make, particularly if you’re competing with other local businesses for the same core audience.
+Speaking of including contact information, always include a business card in an envelope mailer with your other materials.
+Business cards are inherently personal – most people only get them through face-to-face interactions.
+Though the business card will probably have the same contact information on it that your other pieces do, this is just one subtle way to reinforce the idea that you’re a local business.
+It’s an important parallel to make if you’re competing with other local companies for the same core audience.
 It’s also another item with your contact information on it, increasing the chances that the reader won’t accidentally misplace one and have no idea how to contact you.

 Go “All In” On Local Events

-One of the most popular, age-old marketing techniques that companies have been using for years involves tying in promotions with big events.
-It’s why everyone from car dealerships to electronics stores kick into high gear around the Super Bowl – people are interested in an event and they’re likely interested in promotions related to that event by default.
+One of the most popular marketing tactics, which companies have been using for years, is combining promotions with events.
+It’s why businesses – from car dealerships to electronics stores – start big promotions around the Super Bowl: If people are interested in an event, then they’re likely interested in promotions related to that event by default.